Italian Sub Sandwich

 Total Time 1 hour 15 minutes

-Italian Sub Sandwich is a classic deli sub loaded with salami, ham, mortadella, provolone cheese, and all the fixings topped with homemade Italian dressing!
+Italian Sub Sandwich is a classic deli sub made right at home.
+Loaded with meat and cheese, topped with homemade Italian dressing!
+Try soon!

-No need to take a number and wait in line when you are craving deli classics, just recreate them at home with our easy recipes.
-We’ve got an ever-growing list of all your favorite sandwiches, like Italian Subs, that taste just as good (if not better!) than your local sandwich shop!
-Check out more Sandwich Recipes for hot and cold subs that are easy to make and your family will love.
+No need to take a number and wait in line when you are craving deli classics, just recreate them at home with my easy recipes.
+I’ve got an ever-growing list of all your favorite sandwiches, like Italian Subs, that taste just as good (if not better!) than your local sandwich shop!

-Italian Sub Sandwich is a classic deli sub loaded with salami, ham, mortadella, provolone cheese and all the fixings topped with homemade Italian dressing!
+Italian Sub Sandwich is a classic deli sub made right at home.
+Loaded with meat and cheese, topped with homemade Italian dressing!
+Try soon!

 Yield 4 servings